Seanm07/Leaderboard/README.md

 # Leaderboard
-Compatible with Unity 4 and later
+Compatible and tested with Unity 4, Unity 5 and Unity 2017

 ## Setup
 - Import LeaderboardManager.cs